bup/bup/note/main.md

   transferred to respect the destination repository's configuration, e.g. its `bup.split.files` and `bup.split.trees` settings.
 See `bup-get`(1) for additional information.

-* The new `bup get --repair` acts like a `--rewrite` while also attempting to detect and fix known issues during the transfer, for example, replacing paths with missing contents with synthesized "repair files".
-See `bup-get`(1) for additional information.

 * `bup get` has added a `-S, --source-url URL` option which can specify a local or remote source repository (as compared to